Criscoll/dotfiles/neovim/README.txt

-Copy the contents of this directory into your nvim config directory.
+Copy the nvim directory into your .config directory.
 This should install lazy and all the plugins specified in init.lua by default.
 You can opt in for a manual install of lazy, just cp -r the repo to the nvim data directory (`~/.local/share/nvim/` on linux)